andrew-mendes/Chillin_Quest/README.md

 #### application
 application.&#8203;py - The main application file.
 Handles module imports, flask server and database deployment as well as redirects to all the webpages and loading of resources.

+Important: A unique Secret Key should be provided on line 50 before deploying the server for production.
+This guarantees the user sessions safety:

+`app.config["SECRET_KEY"] = "secret"`

 #### helpers
-hellpers.&#8203;py - Additional support file containing 3 additional functions required for the application to run.
+helpers.&#8203;py - Support file containing 3 additional functions required for the application to run.

 #### chillinquest
 chillinquest.&#8203;db - The database, containing two tables:

-Users and Quests, where all of the user's information are stored.
+ - Users: Where name, ID and title are stored.
+ - Quests: Linked through foreign ID to users, where quests and their data are stored.

 #### .flaskenv
-Configuration file containing the above mentioned environment variables required to run the flask application, set to development as default.
-Should be modified before usage if launching for production.
+Configuration file containing the forementioned environment variables required to run the flask application, set to development as default.

+NOTE: Should be modified before usage if launching for production.

 [return to top](#table-of-contents) :arrow_up_small:

 #### **/templates**
 ##### Folder containning the following html and txt templates:
 - **account.html** - User Profile & Account management.
-- **all.html** - Renders all quests list in the homepage.
+- **all.html** - Renders all quests list in the homepage right column.
 - **deletequest.html** - Renders delete quest confirmation popup.
-- **done.html** - Renders done quests in the homepage filter.
+- **done.html** - Renders completed quests in the right column homepage filter.
 - **editquest.html** - Renders edit quest page.
-- **error.html** - Renders comic error messages.
+- **error.html** - Renders comic error messages (and maybe easter eggs).
 - **farewell.html** - Renders account deletion confirmation popup.
-- **firststeps.txt** - Contains tutorial first quest text.
+- **firststeps.txt** - Contains the text for first quest tutorial.
-- **index.html** - Renders homepage.
+- **index.html** - Renders the homepage.
 - **layout.html** - Main structure of the whole web interface.
 All other templates are attached to this via flask and jinja syntax.
-- **login.html** - Renders login page.
+- **login.html** - Renders the login page.
 - **newquest.html** - Renders new quest UI element.
-- **open.html** - Renders open quests in the homepage filter.
+- **open.html** - Renders open quests in the right column homepage filter.
-- **quest.html** - Renders quests bodies in the homepage.
+- **quest.html** - Renders quests bodies in the homepage right column.
 Attached to *queststatus.html*.
 - **queststatus.html** - Renders different style button and header for quests depending on completion status.
 Attached to *all.html*, *done.html* and *open.html*.
 - **register.html** - Renders registration page.